WestonVincze/PythonProjects/README.md

 # PythonProjects
-Various python challenges and solutions
+Various Python challenges and their solutions